Surbhi-Kohli/WebDevInterviewPrep/JSInterviewQuestions/ObjectCreationAndInheritance/2ObjectCreationBasic.md

 const user1=userCreater("Will",3);
 const user2=userCreater("tim",5);
 user1.increment()
-console.log(user1.hasOwnProperty("score"));//true (Inorder to check if a property exists on an object or on its prototype, use hasOwnProperty) console.log(user1.hasOwnProperty("increment"));//false
+console.log(user1.hasOwnProperty("score"));//true(Inorder to check if a property exists on an object or on its prototype,use hasOwnProperty) console.log(user1.hasOwnProperty("increment"));//false
 ```
 When user1.increment is called, interpreter searches for increment function in local memoryof user1.It is not there